Janeks111/fiveDay-weather-app/README.md

 When a user clicks on a city in the search history they are again presented with current and future conditions for that city.

+I published the project with an API key that will be active until 24/11/23.
+After this date I will revoke the API key.

 Bellow you can see the images of deployed application together with links where you can access it.

 Here is the screenshot of deployed application: